ente-io/ente/infra/copycat-db/README.md

 ## Preparing the bucket

-The database dumps are stored in a bucket that has object lock enabled (Compliance mode), and has a default bucket level retention time of 30 days.
+The database dumps are stored in a bucket that has object lock enabled (compliance mode), and has a default bucket level retention time of 30 days.

 ## Deploying